 “Of course everything we do is designed to deliver greater opportunities for our children and our grandchildren and I can say to the Honourable Member that it would be a mistake to imagine that only the young care about the young.

-“The reality is everything we do is building a better future for the generations to come, paying off the debt; ensuring future generations don’t have less services and have to pay higher taxes.”
+“The reality is everything we do is building a better future for the generations to come, paying off the debt; ensuring future generations don’t have fewer services and have to pay higher taxes.”

 Her motion will be seconded by the Member for Indi, Cathy McGowan,

 “Being in Government is more than balancing the books, and that applies to all ages,” Ms Sharkie said.

 “The Member for Indi and I both strongly believe that the Prime Minister needs a Minister who has a focus on youth engagement and youth employment and that this person should sit in Cabinet where policy decisions are made.

 “Australia’s overall youth unemployment is 13.3 per cent and underemployment stands at 18.3 per cent and these figures are climbing, particularly in regional areas."